is-a-dev/docs/src/maintainers/reviewing-prs.md

 8. The PR is a duplicate of another PR (i.e., the user made multiple PRs in the hopes of getting their domain faster).
 9. Any one the "Requirements" checkboxes have not been fulfilled.

+[^1]: Nested subdomains are a subdomain of a subdomain, such as `nested.example.is-a.dev`. `example.is-a.dev` is not a nested subdomain, it is a subdomain!

 ## Steps to Reviewing a PR
 First, approve checks if needed.
 Do this by clicking the button at the bottom of the PR labelled "Approve workflows to run".